Warren W. Shaw: Military and legal work

 Shaw started practicing law in the office of Allen Meyers, Topeka attorney.
 He was with Meyers until the fall of 1935, when he was appointed an Assistant Commissioner of Insurance.
 This was the depression era and times were tough.
 For two and a half years, Shaw gained experience in insurance and legal issues.

 At the time of the United States’ entry into World War II, Shaw was a judge of the Topeka Municipal Court.
 He left the bench in 1942 to enter the army.
 After a short time in North Africa, he was assigned to the London base command.
 Then, when SHAEF was set up (Supreme Headquarters, Allied Expeditionary Forces) Shaw was assigned as Staff Judge Advocate for this top level group headed by General Ike Eisenhower.
 "I saw a lot of Ike--he was always in and out of headquarters, but I was away down the line--just a major.
 He was my hero then."
 Shaw had clear memories of the many bombings on the headquarters at Bushey park, 20 miles west of London.
 Their headquarters was later moved to Southampton.
 On June 6, 1944, when the invasion began, he was a witness to sights he would never forget.
 "I can see it yet, the way those planes went over us in solid layers.
 It was just a continuous wave of roar, roar, roar."

 After the Normandy beaches were cleared, Shaw's unit moved into the Cherbourg peninsula behind the advancing forces to Versailles, and to Rheims at the time of the signing of the surrender.
 Then, they were moved to Frankfurt, Germany.
-As a legal officer, his military practice ranged from court-martials to changing wills and prosecuting black market offenders.
+As a legal officer, his military practice ranged from courts-martial to changing wills and prosecuting black market offenders.
 On May 24, 1945, Shaw received the Bronze Star Medal for his "untiring efforts, efficiency, ingenuity and resourcefulness", aiding in the "accomplishment of the mission of Headquarters Command, Supreme Headquarters, Allied Expeditionary Forces."
 He served in the European theater for 33 months as a staff judge advocate in the headquarters of fellow Kansan, General Eisenhower.
 He was discharged January 14, 1946, as a lieutenant colonel and resumed practice with his Topeka law firm.

 "In Football or Politics He Gives With the Utmost", The Kansas City Star, Section D. Page 1, August 19, 1956.